SAP-samples/btp-industry-use-cases/08-ai-embedded-flexible-energy-grid/dataflows-code/README.md

-Here you can find the Python code and all the other ingredients to execute the cloud-to-edge and edge-to-cloud pipelines in AI Core.
-These two pipelines are used to create a bidirectional data flow from BTP to the edge devices as shown in the animations below.
+Here you can find the Python code and all the other ingredients to execute the Cloud-to-Edge and Edge-to-Cloud pipelines in AI Core.
+These two pipelines are used to establish a bidirectional data flow from BTP to the edge devices as shown in the animations below.

 <h2>Cloud-to-Edge</h2>